Florida Blue Key: Activities

 Florida Blue Key continues to sponsor and organize the University of Florida's annual homecoming celebration and Gator Growl.
 These events are widely recognized as the largest Homecoming celebration in the country, which has grown to encompass dozens of events and community activities throughout the fall semester.

 Gator Growl is billed as the largest student-run pep rally in the world; an estimated 75,000 people have attended the event in past years.
 Gator Growl, nicknamed "Growl" by some students, usually features comedians such as Bill Cosby, Frank Thornton, and Dane Cook in addition to the school rallies, but occasionally a top-tier musical act headlines the show.
 The first Gator Growl occurred in 1932, and has been a tradition at the University of Florida for over 80 years.

 The Blue Key Speech & Debate Tournament, sponsored by FBK since the early 1980s, is one of the largest and most prestigious high school speech & debate tournaments in the country.

 Other activities include organizing UF's Legal Day, sponsoring the Miss University of Florida pageant, lobbying efforts on behalf of the university, and various community debates regarding issues concerning Florida and UF.

 Notable members

 Members of Florida Blue Key include notable politicians and prominent business leaders.

-Controversies and scandals
+Legal issues

 Grapski lawsuit

 In 1995, Florida Blue Key was sued by graduate student Charles Grapski, who claimed that some of the organization's members had defamed him during his candidacy for student body president.
 In his complaint, Grapski charged that several members of Florida Blue Key conspired to alter Grapski's criminal record, adding a false charge of child molestation, and circulate it on campus.

 According to a 1997 lawsuit by Charles Grapski, Florida Blue Key maintains tight control over the student government and University of Florida.
 Florida Blue Key was found guilty of defamation of character and conspiracy to defame, and held liable for damages of $250,000.
 Grapski eventually settled for $85,000, and Florida Blue Key has since claimed no liability.